phytonics/stellar/docs/stellar/preliminaries/magnitude_scale.md

 The problem with this system was unfortunately the fact that just plain observation is incredibly subjective, since stars often vary in brightness.
 However, this set the seedling for what was yet to come...

-## Norman Pogson
+## Pogson's Law

 ![Norman Pogson (https://upload.wikimedia.org/wikipedia/commons/thumb/e/e9/NR_Pogson.jpg/440px-NR_Pogson.jpg)](../../assets/preliminaries/pogson.jpg){ width="150", align=right }

-In 1856, an Astronomer working at Oxford University by the name of Norman Pogson came up with an efficient scale to work with the preset definitions from Hipparchus.
+In 1856, an Astronomer working at Oxford University by the name of **Norman Pogson** came up with an efficient scale to work with the preset definitions from Hipparchus.

 He believed that our observation and hence tabulation of the magnitudes of different stars was influenced by a Logarithmic Scale.
 However, it wasn't purely based on a logarithmic scale in the conventional sense.
 Scaling and done to ensure that a simple step-down of 5 steps of magnitude would entail the star being about a **hundred** times brighter.
 To visualise, it would be something like this: